 When the United States signed the Panama Canal Treaty 1977, it created a category to deliver green cards, special immigrant visas to certain employees.
 For example, if you were resident in the Canal Zone at the time of the treaty and the Panama Canal Company or the Canal Zone Government employed you, you could submit an application for special immigrant visa with proof of your employment.
 Other people also associated with the Panama Canal were also eligible.

 Special Immigrant Physician

 In 1978, the United States decided that foreign physicians who were permanently and fully licensed to practice medicine on that date who entered the United States in H or J nonimmigrant status and who had been continuously practicing medicine since his or her entry could receive immigrant visas.
-In submitting an application for special immigrant physician visa, the physician would prove all these requirements.
+In submitting an application for Green Card Application Process or special immigrant physician visa, the physician would prove all these requirements.

 International Organization or NATO Employee or Family Member

 Employees of certain qualifying international organizations who were eligible to enjoy the privileges, exemptions and immunities under the International Organizations Immunities Act may file for special immigrant visas along with their family members.
 Certain employees of NATO and the family members may also file.